 A. Yes - each member of our store teams will be assigned a specific desk or till to use for their shift.

 Q. How will you be enforcing/promoting social distancing in-store?

-A. We have vinyl markers on the floor indicating the 2m safe distance, along with helpful messages for customers in our windows and throughout the store.
+A. We have vinyl markers on the floor indicating safe social distance, along with helpful messages for customers in our windows and throughout the store.
 Our people will also be wearing t-shirts with clear stay safe messaging.
 It’s also on the easel that we usually use to advertise our best deals; we’ll still have the same great deals, but safety is the number one message we want to communicate right now.

 Q. Will you be limiting the number of customers allowed in-store at once?

 A. Yes – to avoid queuing and overcrowding, every customer will join a virtual system, receiving a text when an advisor’s ready to assist them in a personal one to one appointment.
 Customers will be admitted one person at a time, making sensible allowances for children, carers, etc. Please note that if you need to bring a child into store with you, they must be closely supervised at all times.

 Q. Are customers allowed to interact with and use demo devices?

 A. We’ll have demo devices out for customers to see, but please be mindful and limit what you touch in store.
 We know how important a new phone is and we have a wide range of devices which we’re excited to show you.
 All our demo devices have great demo content that you can see without touching them.
 After each customer visit, we’ll clean any devices that have been handled.

 Q. How regularly will O2 stores be cleaned?